What is information literacy?

 Why is information literacy important?

 The current information landscape can be challenging to navigate.
 Searching strategically for credible, reliable and relevant information can be difficult for many students.
 The process of choosing and developing research topics can also be challenging.
 Students are also expected to be active consumers and creators of knowledge while participating ethically in scholarly conversations.
 These challenges underlie why information literacy is important.

 How the University Library supports information literacy

-Instructional Support: Faculty may request customizable and collaborative information literacy workshops on a variety of topics including searching effectively and strategically, locating peer-reviewed literature, and critically evaluating information sources.
-Librarians can also provide advice on research assignments and recommend course-specific resources - contact your librarian to learn more.
+Instructional Support: Instructors may request customizable and collaborative information literacy workshops on a variety of topics including searching effectively and strategically, locating peer-reviewed literature, and critically evaluating information sources.
+Librarians can also provide advice on research assignments and recommend course-specific resources.

-Several U of S courses now include online, subject-specific information literacy modules.
+Several USask courses now include online, subject-specific information literacy modules.
 Librarians also offer instructional support for instructors teaching online or at a distance.
 Contact your librarian to see what services are available to support you.